kristian3551/Pytomaton/README.md

     ```
 5. Run from **root of repository**
     ```
-    python3 main.py
+    python main.py
     ```
 *The GUI app is runned by default.
 If you want to run the console app, you have to modify `main.py` file a bit.
-Just uncomment the row with the import from `engine.py`, initialize **app** with an instance of **ConsoleApp** and run `python3 main.py`*
+Just import `ConsoleApp` class from `src/console_app.py` and create an instance.
+It has its own **run** method as well.*

 ## Functionality

 ### Automaton
-The class *Automaton* in module `automation/automaton` provides all the logic for working with automatons themselves.
+The class *Automaton* in module `src/automaton` provides all the logic for working with automatons themselves.

 *Basic automaton functionality:*
 1. Adding/removing automaton states